Primary

 Browse all stretching exercises

-Want Figure Four Stretch in your program?
+See where Figure Four Stretch fits in your weekly plan

 Lie on back with knees bent.